angrybee/BerlinTrinityWorkshop2018/README.md

-# BerlinTrinityWorkshop2018
+# BerlinTrinityWorkshop2017
-week-long Trinity workshop in Berlin, June 2018
+workshop in Berlin, mid-June 2017